shedskin/shedskin/README.rst

 3. Shed Skin takes the flags it sends to the C++ compiler from the ``FLAGS`` file in the Shed Skin working directory.
 These flags can be overridden by creating a local file with the same name.

+4. Allocating many small objects (e.g. by using ``zip``) typically does not slow down Python programs by much.
+However, after compilation to C++, it can quickly become a bottleneck.

 **Tricks**

 1. The used type inference techniques can end up in an infinite loop, especially for larger programs.
 If this happens, it sometimes helps to run **Shed Skin** with the ``--infinite`` command-line option.